edouard-gv/tdd-with-excel-kata/README.md

 * We choose together the next exemple we want to test and that does not pass.
 Hint: we'll choose a simple one.

 ## Iteration 2 (small groups)
-* refactor your code as proposed in the debrief.
+* Refactor your code as proposed in the debrief.
-* try "pilote / copilote" mob programming way.
+* Try "pilote / copilote" mob programming way.
-* adapt the formula for the chosen exemple to pass.
+* Adapt the formula for the chosen exemple to pass.
-* if you have the time to implement other cases, don't forget to breathe after the green phase in order to identify refactorings.
+* If you have the time to implement other cases, don't forget to breathe after the green phase in order to identify refactorings.

 ## Iteration debrief (all together)
 * How did you choose the next case to implement?